 What's the cancellation policy for China Spree Travel?

-If China Spree has to cancel a tour due to low participants, travelers will receive full refund for any money you paid to China Spree, or you may opt to reschedule a different tour/departure.
+If China Spree has to cancel a tour due to low participants, travelers will receive a full refund for any money you paid to China Spree, or you may opt to reschedule a different tour/departure.

-If a traveler has to cancel a tour because of his/her personal reason, tour penalty applies as follows:
+If a traveler has to cancel a tour because of his/her personal reason, our tour penalty applies as follows:

 Notification of tour cancellation for any reason must be in writing.
 Verbal cancellation by phone is not acceptable.
 Any cancellation refunds will be calculated from the date the written cancellation is received in our offices.

 Traveler(s) unable to complete the vacation for any reason acknowledge that any and all unused portion(s) of the vacation package is neither refundable nor exchangeable.